Official: Police justified in killing armed, fleeing man

 “The desire to retrieve the gun was greater than the desire to run away,” he said.

-Associated Press writer Sophia Eppolito contributed to this story.
-She is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Associated Press writer Sophia Eppolito is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.